aionescu/bfi/README.md

-# Bfi
+# bf

-`Bfi` is an optimizing [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) interpreter that runs on [.NET Core](https://en.wikipedia.org/wiki/.NET_Core).
+Optimizing [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) interpreter that runs on [.NET Core](https://en.wikipedia.org/wiki/.NET_Core).

-## Building from source
+## Building and running

-In order to build the project for a specific platform, run `dotnet build -r <platform>` in the repository's directory, where `<platform>` is either `win-x64`, `win-x86`, `linux-x64`, or `osx-x64`.

-You will need the .NET Core SDK v3.0 or newer, which you can download [here](https://dotnet.microsoft.com/download).
+You will need the .NET Core SDK, which can be found [here](https://dotnet.microsoft.com/download).

+To build, run `dotnet build` in the repo's root directory.

+To run the project, run `dotnet run <file>` (e.g. `dotnet run Samples/HelloWorld.bf`).
+Running will also build the project.

 ## Syntax and memory tape

-Since Brainfuck syntax is not fully agreed upon between different interpeters/compilers, I made the following choices:
+Since Brainfuck syntax is not fully agreed upon between different interpeters/compilers, `bf` follows these conventions:

 * Characters that are not BF instructions are simply ignored
 * Single-line comments are supported, and are introduced with the `#` character